HimanshuGD/MyPortfolio2/README.md

 ##My Portfolio
 All about me is in here

-This is made by npm packafages
+This is made by npm packages

+//npm install